ajcwebdev/ryan-gpt/done/2021/2021-10-02-streaming-solidjs-first-look-at-astro-part-02.md

 coverImage: "https://i.ytimg.com/vi/UPhx3OxUH0w/hqdefault.jpg?v=615732c7"
 ---

+## Episode Description

+A deep, live exploration of integrating SolidJS with Astro, covering JavaScript news, Solid updates, server-side rendering, project setup, hydration mechanics, and dynamic data handling in a three-hour hands-on stream.

+## Episode Summary

+In this extensive three-hour livestream, Ryan Carniato introduces viewers to the emerging landscape of multi-page and single-page applications, citing recent JavaScript discussions and highlighting SolidJS’s rapid growth within the community.
+He then transitions to an in-depth look at Astro, a modern static site generator, demonstrating how to set up a Solid-integrated Astro project from scratch.
+Throughout the stream, Ryan navigates configuration nuances, sheds light on Solid’s export conditions, and delves into hydration strategies, showcasing progressive hydration with Solid’s event replay.
+He also tackles dynamic data fetching in Astro, wrestling with CSS scoping, layout slotting, and troubleshooting Node-fetch integration.
+The episode concludes by contrasting asynchronous and synchronous server-side rendering, emphasizing best practices for building performant, component-driven web apps, and offering practical Q\&A-driven insights drawn from live audience interaction.

+## Chapters

 ### 01:07:58 - Attempting Dynamic Data Loading in Astro: CSS & Layout Challenges

 Turning his attention to dynamic content, Ryan aims to build a small Hacker News–style feed in Astro using Solid’s asynchronous features.
 He begins by copying prebuilt static HTML and CSS from a previous project to quickly mock up a list layout.
 Placing the HTML in an `index.astro` file, he notices Astro’s global CSS is not applying as expected due to scoped styling conventions.
 He experiments with both inline `<style>` tags and importing a global CSS file from the `public` folder.
 Ryan emphasizes that mixing global styles with scoped component styles requires careful handling—Astro’s default behavior hashes class names to prevent conflicts, so proper configuration or prefixing may be necessary.